 Don’t let good ideas slip away

 Coming up with blog post titles and ebook outlines all in one sitting can be daunting, if not near impossible.
-Give yourself something to work from by keeping a regular note of customer queries, news stories and brainwaves as they come to you.
+Give yourself something to work from by keeping a regular note of customer queries, news stories, data points and brainwaves as they come to you.